History

 Advanced Placement United States History

-Covering the period from the early seventeenth century to the present, this accelerated course is a survey of the United States and prepares students to take the AP United States History exam.
-Among the principal topics covered are the peopling of North America; the effects of English settlement and expansion on Native American civilization; the impact of Native American societies on the development of the United States; the establishment of political institutions; the varieties and significance of American religious experience; the impact of the Industrial Revolution on American politics and society; westward expansion and the American Dream; the experience of slavery and segregation and their legacies; the evolving roles of women in American life; social movements and reform traditions; the changing role of government in the lives of American citizens; the impact of immigration over the centuries; and the growth of American power in the international arena.
+Covering the period from 1491 to the present, this accelerated survey course deepens students’ understanding of the American past and historiography, and hones their analytical skills as readers, writers, and thinkers.
+Among the topics covered are: the peopling of North America; the effects of English settlement and expansion on Native American civilization; the impact of Native American societies on the development of the U.S.; the establishment of political institutions; the varieties and significance of American religious experience; the impact of the Industrial Revolution on U.S. politics and society; westward expansion; the experience and legacies of slavery and segregation; the evolving roles of women; social movements and reform traditions; the changing role of government in the lives of citizens; the impact of immigration over the centuries; and the growth of American power globally.
+Given its vast scope, this course moves at a fast pace, and students often cover material independently.
+Departmental approval required

 Advanced Placement Art History